 pulsar-client tool, first modify the client configuration file in

 conf/client.conf in your binary package.
-You'll need to change the values for
+You need to change the values for

-localhost (which is the default), with the DNS name that you've assigned to your broker/bookie hosts.
-Here's an example:
+localhost (which is the default), with the DNS name that you assign to your broker/bookie hosts.
+The following is an example:

-Once you've done that, you can publish a message to Pulsar topic:
+Once you do that, you can publish a message to Pulsar topic:

-You may need to use a different cluster name in the topic if you specified a cluster name different from
+You may need to use a different cluster name in the topic if you specify a cluster name different from

 If you have enabled Pulsar Functions, you can also tryout pulsar functions now.